destratified/destratified.github.io/content/blog/proxmox.md

 */1 * * * * /bin/bash /home/scripts/fan_speed.sh > /dev/null 2>&1
 ```

-this lets it run every hour.  with this initial setup done, its time to get to work.  i made sure all server updates were applied, updated the os and started to monkey around with installing vms, lxcs and whatnot
+this lets it run every minute.  with this initial setup done, its time to get to work.  i made sure all server updates were applied, updated the os and started to monkey around with installing vms, lxcs and whatnot